pest-parser/pest-ide-tools/README.md

 ### Architecture

-The server itself is implemented in Rust.
-It contains several methods which are called by each editor extension upon important events.
-The server is packaged into a WASM module.
+The server itself is implemented in Rust using `tower-lsp`.
+It communicates with editors via JSON-RPC through standard input/output, according to the language server protocol.

-Each extension is implemented in the language that makes the most sense for its respective editor.

 ## Contributing